 What to Do if Your Cat Has a UTI

-“It hurts when I pee” is no joke for humans or cats.
-When your cat experiences difficulty or pain while urinating, it’s a pain for both of you.
+"It hurts when I pee" is no joke for humans or cats.
+When your cat experiences difficulty or pain while urinating, it's difficult for both of you.
 Urinary tract infections (UTIs) make normal parts of every day hard for your cat and hard for you.
-Frequent and long trips to the litter box, more meows than normal on potty breaks signal a real problem.
-Some cats even begin house soiling as your cat starts to shy away from a litter box associated with frustration and pain.
+Frequent and long trips to the litter box and more meows than normal on potty breaks signal a real problem.
+Some cats even begin house soiling as they shy away from a litter box associated with frustration and pain.

-Left untreated, cat UTIs can also lead to bladder or kidney infections.
-Here’s how you can work with your veterinarian on treatment and prevention to tackle what’s behind your cat’s trouble urinating.
+Left untreated, cat UTIs can lead to more serious infections.
+Here's how to work with your veterinarian on treatment and prevention to tackle what's behind your cat's trouble peeing.

 Causes of Urinary Tract Issues in Cats

 UTIs are not especially common in cats, but other urinary tract issues occur often.
-Your cat's trouble urinating, can have a number of possible causes, some of which can be painful.
-They can block the flow of urine or inflame parts of the urinary tract.
-If you’ve been on the hunt for information online, you may have heard about feline lower urinary tract disease (FLUTD), which is a catch-all term for a variety of possible culprits, including UTIs and the following conditions:
+Your cat's trouble urinating can have a number of possible causes, some of which can be painful.
+Urinary conditions can block the flow of urine or inflame parts of the urinary tract.
+If you've been on the hunt for information online, you may have heard about feline lower urinary tract disease (FLUTD), which is a catch-all term for a variety of possible culprits, including UTIs and the following conditions:

-- Urinary stones, which develop in the bladder and urethra (humans develop similar painful stones)
+- Urinary stones, which develop in the bladder from microscopic crystals (humans develop similar painful stones)

-- An obstruction in the urethra, possibly caused by crystalized minerals in the urine, an injury, a tumor, or an abnormality your cat has had since birth
+- Urethral obstruction (blockage), possibly caused by crystalized minerals in the urine, an injury, a tumor, or an abnormality your cat has had since birth

-- Feline idiopathic cystitis (FIC) is a complicated term for an inflammation of the cat’s bladder that’s cause is unknown.
+- Feline idiopathic cystitis (FIC), which is inflammation of a cat's bladder with an unknown cause.
 This is a common diagnosis in cats less than 10 years old.
 A veterinarian may diagnose the condition after ruling out other conditions.